 There is an argument to be made when it comes to humans and the way we operate on a daily basis.
 Every action we partake in when it comes to products or services we use is based on psychological principles.
 Whether you are a professional web or graphic designer outsourcing your skills to would-be clients or are looking for ways to elevate your own website with user experience (UX) trends, you should look no further than cognitive psychology.
+Many UX agency businesses utilize these tricks already.

 According to Tech Jury, for example, 52% of internet users claim to have given up on a website due to its poor aesthetics with only 1% of customers claiming that an eCommerce website met all of their UX expectations.
 Small Biz Genius also published data in regards to UX recently stating that 70% of online businesses outright fail due to poor web usability, with 88% of customers stating that they would never return to a website after having a bad user experience.
 This is because most often we chase popular trends and try to copy industry leaders instead of applying tried-and-tested psychological rules to our design solutions.

 However, finding the right approach to this UX design methodology isn’t as simple as opening a book on psychology 101 and calling it a day.
 With that in mind, let’s dive into some of the most effective cognitive psychology tricks for winning UX design which you can apply to your projects or personal website right now.
+If you’re still not sure, watch here for a beginner’s tutorial on web design.

 The Elementals of Cognitive Psychology